yangmillstheory/mixin.a.lot/README.md

         };
     }, ['arg1', 'arg2']);

-If specified in both places, the hooks from the options hash take precedence.
+If specified in both places, the hooks from the options hash run before the ones from the mixin.

 `this` in mixing hooks always point to the prototype or the class, depending on whether `mixinto_proto` or `mixinto_class` was invoked.